 - Learn the difference between a mortgage broker and a mortgage lender.
 Brokers will re-sell your loan and can shop a variety of options available.
 Lenders (like the bank or credit union) may keep the loan in-house.

 - Factor in the cost of PMI into your payment if you’re putting less than 20% down.
 Also factor in the monthly cost of the property taxes of the home you’re interested in.
 Know that property taxes often increase every year, and may increase quite a bit after you purchase the home as well.

 - The rates for conventional and jumbo loans differ.
 A jumbo loan is a loan over $647,200 for 2022 (up from $548,250 for 2021, and it’ll be $714,000 for 2023).
-Jumbo loans are more difficult to qualify for and often have higher rates, but sometimes they’re better, so check both options if you’re borrowing around this amount.
+Jumbo loans are more difficult to qualify for, have some additional requirements and often have higher rates, but sometimes they’re better, so check both options if you’re borrowing around this amount.

 - Check out an amortization calculator to see how much interest you’ll pay over the life of the loan.
 Understand that the payments towards the beginning of the loan are mostly interest, while the payments towards the end of the loan are mostly repaying the loan itself.
 Know that most people don’t stay in a home for the life of a 30 year loan – average is 13 years nationally, and 11 years in Portland metro.